Kong/docs.konghq.com/app/docs/enterprise/0.31-x/kong-architecture-patterns.md

 This architecture pattern is the one we recommend for most customers.
 It is straightforward to setup, and offers security and control over API access.

 The Kong cluster would be placed behind a firewall, or within an Amazon VPC.
-Port 80 would be opened to the outside world for just the Kong cluster.
-Inside the firewall the API servers would only have allowed connections from the Kong cluster.
+The Kong cluster's port 80 or 443, which ever your public API is available on, would be opened to the outside world.
+Inside the firewall the API servers would only allow connections from the Kong cluster.
 Other IP:ports may need to be opened for the API servers to reach resources they need to fulfill any requests.

 Access to the [Kong Admin API can be secured in a couple of different ways](https://getkong.org/docs/latest/secure-admin-api/).
 Depending on your needs you would lock it down to localhost on the machine it is running on, use the firewall to prevent access from anyone outside your network, or proxy the Admin API through Kong itself, and secure it using one of the authentication plugins.

 With Kong Enterprise you also have the option of using Role Based Access Control (RBAC) to shape fine grained access for your team, and co-workers.
-[RBAC in Kong](https://getkong.org/docs/enterprise/0.31-x/plugins/rbac-api/) is used to create roles with defined permissions; roles are then assigned to users who are limited in what they can and can not do by the permissions.
+[RBAC in Kong](https://getkong.org/docs/enterprise/0.31-x/plugins/rbac-api/) is used to create roles with defined permissions; roles are then assigned to users who are limited in what they can and cannot do by the permissions.
 Roles could be created for read-only roles; for when you want to let co-workers look, but not edit, the configuration.
 You could also create roles for different teams; giving them access to edit and update only their APIs.

 ## Multi-datacenter with Cassandra